 Master's seminars are offered every semester by the faculty's research groups in Computer Science, Applied Computer Science and Information Systems.
-You are free to chose any of these seminars, provided they are related to Software Systems Science and apply and/or deepen the knowledge gained from the module groups A1 and A2.
+You are free to chose any of these seminars, provided they

 Please contact the lecturers (or secretary) of the research groups for available seminars and projects, or check the module lists "Vorlesungsverzeichnis" at the UnivIS online information pages (see Sec. section 3.5) http://univis.uni-bamberg.de/.